Is every task in your pipeline equally urgent?

 Undoubtedly, an important task that’s not urgent must be on your task list.
 You must schedule the task, but you don’t need to execute it right away.
 You can actually postpone the task.

 On the other hand, you must perform urgent and important tasks today or in the next few hours.
-But they aren’t necessarily important tasks, so you might delegate them for someone else execute them.
+But they aren’t necessarily important tasks, so you might delegate them to someone else to execute.

-Then, you likely have other tasks that are both important and urgent.
-You must do them immediately to avoid serious negative impacts, such as missing a client deadline, losing a client contract, not launching a product, or not releasing a service.
+Then, you likely have other important and urgent tasks.
+You must complete them immediately to avoid serious negative impacts, such as missing a client deadline, losing a client contract, not launching a product, or not releasing a service.

 Finally, some of your daily tasks are neither important nor urgent.
-This means you might remove those from your task list without causing any negative impact on the team, department, or whole company.
+This means you might remove them from your task list without negatively impacting the team, department, or whole company.

 Order tasks by their value